Quicr/old-quicr-spec/quicr-spec.md

 # Client Reference Code Notes

-Implemented as a chain of command patern where Packets containing the message to be sent and and received are passed up and down the chain of command in upstream and downstream directions.
+Implemented as a chain of command pattern where Packets containing the message to be sent and and received are passed up and down the chain of command in upstream and downstream directions.
 The elements in the chain
 are: